 A storm rolls in, bringing crashing waves, fierce winds, and sheets of rain.
-The storm lasts 1d20 + 5 hours.
-During the storm, anyone not in a shelter cannot rest.
-Furthermore, attempts to move through the hex or within it while in the water are dangerous.
-A successful DC 15 Profession (sailor) or Swim check is needed.
+The storm lasts 1d20+5 hours.
+During the storm, attempts to move through the hex or within it while in the water are dangerous.
+A successful saving throw is needed.
 Failure results in the vessel or swimmer being tossed onto shore and suffering damage depending on the nature of the shore.